Skip to content ↓

 9.6 Aerosols

 Following advice from Asthma UK, Co-op Academy Walkden is an aerosol free zone and aerosols are therefore prohibited.
-Appropriate sanctions will be issued for pupils who use aerosols in school.
+Community Conduct detention will be issued for pupils who use aerosols in school.

 9.7 Illegal/intoxicating substances